“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 When I needed a new feature, I could describe the shape of the missing brick — what it needed to accept, what it needed to produce, which existing bricks it needed to connect to.
 The AI could draft that brick, in Go, following the established patterns of the codebase.
 I reviewed it, tested it, corrected it, integrated it.

-The aggregate type implementation that I had estimated would take most of the year — records, arrays, packed variants, ABI-compliant passing and returning — was no longer impossible.
+The aggregate type implementation that I had estimated would take most of the year was no longer impossible.
 It was a set of bricks to build.
 One at a time.
 Connected to existing bricks.
 Tested as each piece arrived.

 Chapter 15: The Test Fortress